-The City started to reopen some facilities to the public and is following a phased approach based on the latest available guidance and regulations from health officials and the State of Colorado.
-Not all buildings and amenities have reopened, though more openings are expected throughout June.
-Read more here.
+The City has reopened some facilities to the public and is following a phased approach based on the latest available guidance and regulations from health officials and the State of Colorado.
+Not all buildings and amenities have reopened.
+Click here for updates.

-We will continue to support our community by conducting business online and over the phone.
-Visit fcgov.com/CityServices to search for the department or program you need, where you will also find email and telephone contacts if you need further assistance.
+If you need to conduct business with the City, please visit fcgov.com/cityservices to find specific department web pages and contact information.
 If you cannot find the contact information you need, please call 970-221-6500 and someone will direct your call.
 Please Note: This number should be used for City business.
 Any questions about COVID-19 should be directed to the Larimer County call center at 970-498-5500.

 Other specific City actions include: